projen/projen/API.md

 ## enum NewProjectOptionHints 🔹 <a id="projen-newprojectoptionhints"></a>

-Choices for how to display commented out options.
+Choices for how to display commented out options in projenrc files.

 Name | Description
 -----|-----